k3shavkish0re/Advent-of-FPGA-2025/day1/Readme.md

 ## Use of AI

-- **AI was not used** for the Design Under Test (DUT).
-- The provided inputs were not directly compatible with HDL simulation and required significant processing.
-- **AI assistance** was utilized to transform and structure the inputs efficiently into a usable testbench format.
-- This approach saved development time, especially since the problems were more suited to high-level language manipulation than direct HDL implementation.
+**AI was not used** for designing the DUT.
+However, the given inputs were not directly suitable for HDL and required significant processing to generate meaningful test cases.
+AI was used to reduce the overall time required to test the DUT.
+This is especially helpful since the puzzles are more friendly to high-level programming languages, and direct HDL implementation would require considerably more effort.